jerryxu178/mini-watson/README.md

-# Watson-lite
+# Mini-Watson
-Watson-lite takes your trivia questions and answers them using the wisdom of Wikipedia.
+Mini-Watson takes your trivia questions and answers them using the wisdom of Wikipedia.
 ## Screenshots
 ### Answering questions correctly